The keyboard response construct is a container that can house one or more keys to record values and actions, and move the study forward.

 If the keyboard response is on the trials timeline, key values can be randomized from those present.
 In edit mode, when two or more keys are present, you can randomize their values by selecting:

 For example, if we have two keys allocated where 'z' = true and 'm' = false, the truth values can be randomly assigned across 'z' and 'm'.
-Randomization is consistent across all trials, and can be made consistent across multiple trial blocks via block counterbalancing if the keyboard response is a clone.
+Randomization is consistent across all trials, and can be made consistent across multiple trial procedures and multiple trial blocks via cloning.

 In edit mode, the following properties can be set via the timing table: